Spider-Man (2017 TV series): Development

-In October 2016, the series was announced by Cort Lane, senior vice president of Marvel Animation, as a replacement for the series' predecessor, Ultimate Spider-Man, which ended its run in early January 2017.
+In October 2016, the series was announced by Cort Lane, senior vice president of Marvel Animation, as a replacement for the series' predecessor, Ultimate Spider-Man, which ended in early January 2017.
 Spider-Man premiered on August 19, 2017, on Disney XD.

 The show was renewed for a second season, which premiered on June 18, 2018.
-The show was subtitled Spider-Man: Maximum Venom for its third season.
-Production on "Maximum Venom" started from around February 2019 and ended in October 2019.
+The show was subtitled Maximum Venom for its third season.
+Production on Maximum Venom started in February 2019 and ended in October 2019.